-The Company's financing arrangements are limited to a single overdraft and the open repo arrangement.
+The Company's financing arrangements are limited to a single overdraft arrangement.

 Maturities of financial liabilities

 The tables below analyse the Company's financial liabilities into relevant maturity groupings based on the remaining period at the reporting date to the contractual maturity date.
 The amounts disclosed in the table are the contractual undiscounted cash flows including interest on the liabilities.